A Guide to Sterilising Baby Equipment

 Make sure that you wash your hands well before you sterilise baby feeding equipment, or making up a feed for baby.

-: this method uses chemical tablets containing bleach.
+Cold water sterilisation: this method uses chemical tablets containing bleach.
 Make sure that there is no air trapped in the bottles or teats, and immerse them completely in the solution.
 Generally, the sterilisation time is around 30 minutes.
 You’ll need to change the solution every 24 hours.
-My dislike with this method of sterilizing is that the instructions say not to rinse the solution off before using the equipment.
+My dislike with this method of sterilising is that the instructions say not to rinse the solution off before using the equipment.
 I didn’t want to leave chemicals on, so I preferred to use a couple of different methods.

-Make sure that whatever you need to sterilise can be boiled.
+Boiling: make sure that whatever you need to sterilise can be boiled.
 Just bring a large pot of water to the boil on the stovetop, and boil your equipment for 10 minutes.
 If you’re using latex teats or dummies, it’s worth noting that this method will mean that you need to replace them more often.
 It is a great way to sterilise glass bottles, however.
-As with steam sterilizing, you don’t need to use any chemicals as the heat kills the bacteria.
+As with steam sterilising, you don’t need to use any chemicals as the heat kills the bacteria.

 How long do you need to go on sterilising for?